Advisory Services

 Yes, the input tax credit will be allowed in respect of the tax paid under reverse charge mechanism in case goods or services will be used for business.
 The input tax credit can be availed by the recipient.

-As we can see there is a drastic change in the tax compliances after GST implementation.
-It has become challenging for every business to focus on their core activities while trying to be GST compliant.
+As we can see, there is a drastic change in tax compliance after GST implementation.
+It has become challenging for every business to focus on its core activities while trying to be GST-compliant.
 Our team of expert professionals can help you in meeting GST compliances such as GST registration, GST return and handling GST notices.

-In case you still have queries then you can post a query on our website.
-We assure that your query will be solved in the best possible way.
+In case you still have queries, then you can post a query on our website.
+We assure you that your query will be solved in the best possible way.

 Read our article:Provisions Relating to Aggregate Turnover Under GST